patrickemonts/personal-webpage/content/authors/admin/_index.md

 email: ""
 ---
 I am a Junior Research Group Leader at the Institute for Complex Quantum Systems at Ulm University.
-My group focuses on combining quantum information with many-body quantum physics.
+In the research group, we combine ideas from quantum information and many-body quantum physics.
-My research is focused on numerical algorithms, especially tensor networks, and spans different fields ranging from quantum information to lattice gauge theories.
+The research is focused on numerical algorithms, especially tensor networks, and spans different fields ranging from quantum information to lattice gauge theories.

 Additionally, I am a guest researcher in Leiden University, collaborating closely with the group for applied quantum algorithms (aQa).
 {style="text-align: justify;"}

+If you are interested in *joining the group*, have a look [here](/positions).